-- If possible, it can be more effective to provide the information below to the dental team prior to the day of your office visit.
-If you are not able to do so, don't hesitate to be as prepared as possible. - You may want to call ahead to see if the dentist is running on time.
-If they are delayed and you think that your child may be anxious in the waiting area, you could ask the receptionist if you could wait in the car, and have them call you on your cell phone when the dentist is ready. - Your child will most likely meet the dentist after they are seated in the dental chair.
-If it will be helpful, ask if the dentist will meet you in the waiting area.
-You may also want to bring a family member, babysitter, or interventionist to help make the visit a success.
+- Encourage families to call ahead to see if the dentist is running on time.
+If the dentist is delayed and it's possible the child may be anxious in the waiting area, the family can ask the receptionist if it's an option to wait in the car, and then have them call the cell phone when the dentist is ready. - Typically, a child meets the dentist after they are seated in the dental chair.
+If needed, ask if the dentist will introduce themselves in the waiting area.